Hi, my name is Reid Kirchenbauer.

 Growing up in Los Angeles, I was a child actor with roles in movies and commercials.
 In this situation, the government keeps your money until you’re an adult… unless you invest it.

 Strangely enough, this led to my career.
 My spare time as a child was spent reading books, doing research online, and trading stocks.
-I was soon more interested in how the Hang Seng Index closed than playing with my friends.
+Soon, I was more interested in how the Hang Seng Index closed than the normal fascinations of a teenager.

 I moved to Asia immediately after I turned 18, then graduated with a finance degree from one of the region’s top universities.
 I learned a few languages, closed over a million dollars worth of property deals, and made thousands of stock trades.

-The relatively small sum of money I made as an actor was multiplied by over five times.
+The comparatively small sum of money I made as an actor was multiplied by over five times.

 My graduating class picture.
 One of these things is not like the others.